Tstokes9328/podium-frontend/README.md

 ## PROJECT SUMMARY

 This project is a front end code challenge made for Podium.
-This project was designed to access Podium's API through http requests to display information based on reviews.
+This application was created using `React` for the framework.
+The purpose of this application is to make `HTTP` requests to the Podium API to fetch reviews.

 ## SETUP